Geometric inequalities and rigidity of gradient shrinking Ricci solitons: Introduction

 for any compactly supported locally Lipschitz function $\varphi$ with $\int_M\varphi^2dv=1$.
 The equality case could be attained when $\tau=1$ (see Carrillo and Ni \cite{[CaNi]}).
 This sharp inequality is useful for understanding shrinkers.
 Indeed the author \cite{[W20b]} was able to apply \eqref{LSI} to give sharp upper diameter bounds of compact shrinkers in terms of the integral of scalar curvature.
 The author \cite{[W20]} also used \eqref{LSI} to study the Schrodinger heat kernel on shrinkers.
 Here the definition of the Schr\"odinger heat kernel is similar to the classical heat kernel.
 That is, for each $y\in M$, we say that $H^{\mathrm{R}}(x,y,t)$ is called the Schrodinger heat kernel if $H^{\mathrm{R}}(x,y,t)=u(x,t)$ is a minimal positive smooth solution of the Schr\"odinger heat equation

 satisfying $\lim_{t\to0}u(x,t)=\delta_y(x)$, where $\delta_y(x)$ is the delta function defined as

 for any $\phi\in C_0^{\infty}(M)$.
 In general, the Schr\"odinger heat kernel always exists on compact shrinkers.
-For non-compact shrinkers, we do not know if it still exists without any assumption but it indeed exists when the scalar curvature of $(M,g,f)$ is bounded.
+For complete non-compact shrinkers, the Schr\"odinger heat kernel still exists, given that the scalar curvature $\mathrm{R}\ge 0$ on $(M,g,f)$.
+Indeed, the standard construction of Schr\"odinger heat kernels from compact domains can be extended to the limiting Schr\"odinger heat kernel.
 The Schr\"odinger heat kernel of shrinkers shares many kernel properties of the classical Laplacian heat kernel on manifolds; see \cite{[W20]}.
-In this paper, we always assume that the Schr\"odinger heat kernel exists on $n$-dimensional complete shrinker $(M,g,f)$.

 In \cite{[W20]} the author applied \eqref{LSI} to prove that

 for all $x,y\in M$ and $t>0$.
 We remark that this type upper bound of the conjugate heat kernel under the Ricci flow was obtained by Li and Wang \cite{[LiWa]}.
 The author also obtained its Gaussian type upper bounds by the iteration argument.
 That is, for any $\alpha>4$, the author showed that there exists a constant $A=A(n,\alpha)$ depending on $n$ and $\alpha$ such that